CLICK HERE FOR PDF

 The IDEA gives each eligible child with disabilities the right to a free appropriate public education.
 FAPE means educational services:

-• That continue to be provided to students who have been suspended or expelled
+- continue to be provided to students who have been suspended or expelled.
+Special education programs must:

-• Be designed for the student to make progress in the general education curriculum (there is only one curriculum for all students)
+- be designed for the student to make progress in the general education curriculum (there is only one curriculum for all students);

-• Provide a chance for students to meet challenging goals
+- provide a chance for students to meet challenging goals;

-• Include related services and supports and provide for participation in extracurricular and other school activities
+- include related services and supports and provide for participation in extracurricular and other school activities;

-• Include extended year services when necessary to provide FAPE
+- include extended year services when necessary to provide FAPE

 Principle 2: Appropriate Evaluation